 Once lesions become visible, remove the pear and rinse it well with tap water at a sink.
 Be careful to avoid cross-contamination of other samples from splashing water.
 There is no advantage to leaving the pear in the water once lesions appear, as these necrotic areas will become more vulnerable to infection by other organisms, complicating diagnosis.
 Set pears to dry on racks or paper towels so they do not touch each other.
 You can keep them at the same temperature range used for baiting.
 Spots will continue to grow in size and coalesce.
 In general, this process will occur faster at warm temperatures.
 The pears in the image below were all removed from a series of soil samples at the same time, and show strong differences in infection due to variable amounts of inoculum in the soil.

-Pears exposed to varying levels of Phytophthora inoculum in soil samples.
+Figure 5.
+Bartlett pears exposed to varying levels of Phytophthora cinnamomi inoculum in soil samples.
 Top two rows show decreasing levels of inoculum from left to right.
 The three pears at the bottom were incubated in soil samples that were negative for the presence of Phytophthora.
 Phytophthora cinnamomi was isolated from lesions on all the pears in the top two rows in the image above.
 Note the dotted lines on some pears, which encircle various wounds or imperfections seen before baiting.

 Phytophthora forms dark brown, initially firm lesions on pears.
 The lesions will become softer over time and can develop a water soaked appearance near the edges.
 Much of the submerged portion of the pear bait may be covered with brown lesions within 2 to 3 days after being placed in the flooded sample if the sample has high amounts of Phytophthora inoculum.
 These lesions can merge quickly, so the affected part of the pear may turn completely brown.
 If the amount of Phytophthora inoculum is low, isolated spots may form, often at the water line or on the bottom of the pear where it was in contact with the soil or roots.